 - Too much sugar can be dangerous.
 Fortunately, Cook for Good menus have just one optional dessert a day.
 These just-sweet-enough desserts are rich in fruit, vegetables, whole grains, nuts, and antioxidants (cocoa!).

 - Extracted oils add calories without fiber and other nutrients.
 You’ll get more nutrition per calorie if you get your oils directly through nuts, seeds, olives, and avocados.
 Use any oil you do use wisely, perhaps a little olive oil to keep onions from sticking the skillet, to add flavor to salad dressings and pesto, or to make baked goods tender.
 Avoid all trans fats, which lurk in the hydrogenated oils used to fry food and make commercial baked goods like doughnuts, crackers, and cookies.
+See how my recipes continue to evolve to become healthier, with less oil and no cholesterol, yet still delectable.

 - Some alcohol can be fine for many people, but it’s a luxury and a risk.
 The National Institutes of health defines the safe limits as being much lower than I expected: just 7 drinks a week for women and 14 for men.
 Those “drinks” are from 1970s-sized wine glasses or bottles, not the large pours or high-alcohol beverages common now.
 According to the National Institutes of health, alcohol is the fourth leading cause of death in the US and involved in almost one third of fatal car accidents.